adonisx/adonisx/readme.md

 #### 4.4.
 Where Conditions

-APIX has several where conditions to use.
+AdonisX has several where conditions to use.

 ##### 4.4.1.
 Simple Query Expression